barsoom/devbook/styleguide/css/README.md

 It is a UI toolkit, not (just) a framework.
 It can be hard to override sensibly.

-#### Use Autoprefixer.

-Whenever possible, use [Autoprefixer](https://github.com/postcss/autoprefixer), typically via [autoprefixer-rails](https://github.com/ai/autoprefixer-rails).

-It saves us from manually adding prefixes, from making mixins just for that, and from occasionally forgetting to do so.

 #### Use normalize.css.

 Use [normalize.css](https://github.com/necolas/normalize.css/) to make browsers render more consistently.